Bereshit (parashah): First reading—Genesis 1:1–2:3

 The first reading reports God's creation of the heaven and earth.
 The earth was unformed and void (tohu wa-bohu), darkness was over the surface of the deep, and the Spirit of God moved on the face of the water.
 (Genesis 1:1, Genesis 1:2.)
-God spoke and created, in six days:
+God spoke and created, in six stages or phases (six "yom" in the original Hebrew texts, translated as six "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its axis (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.) in English):